SerlithNetwork/Jellyfish/README.md

 <div align="center">

-### This project is in very EARLY stages of development, no builds will be provided.
+### This project is in very EARLY stages of development (slow and experimental), no builds will be provided.
 ### If you use it anyway feedback will be appreciated.

 </div>